jhlgns/tankgame-archive/README.md

 This project is work-in-progress.
 Expect it not to compile or run properly.

-This project uses OpenGL for rendering
+This project uses OpenGL for rendering and SDL as the media framework.
+No engine was used, everything was hand-written, for fun and (no) profit.

 ## Screenshots:
 ![](./misc/screenshots/aim_guide_tiny_planets.PNG)